-“With native advertising I think the real reason that a brand wants to work with a publisher is to get to that publishers audience.
-As the publisher we know our audience the best, so that’s the real value of working with a Mashable because we have so much data and so much insights on our audience and when they’re consuming stuff, how they’re consuming it, what headline is going to do better and because of that we can really make the best content for our audience.”
+“With native advertising, I think the real reason that a brand wants to work with a publisher is to get to that publisher’s audience.
+As the publisher we know our audience the best, so that’s the real value of working with a Mashable because we have so much data and so many insights on our audience and when they’re consuming stuff, how they’re consuming it, what headline is going to do better and because of that we can really make the best content for our audience.”

 Make native content that fits the platforms of choice for your audience

-“We really value our audience wherever they we are and not just expecting them to come to Mashable.com.
-We are with them on Twitter, on Facebook, on Instagram, on Snapchat, on Snapchat Discover.
+“We really value our audiences wherever they are and rather than expecting them to come to Mashable.com, we are with them on Twitter, on Facebook, on Instagram, on Snapchat, on Snapchat Discover.